Jean-Christophe Rufin: Early life

 Rufin was born in Bourges, Cher in 1952.
 An only child, he was raised by his grandparents as his father had left the family and his mother worked in Paris.
 His grandfather, a doctor and member of the French Resistance during World War II had been imprisoned for two years at Buchenwald.

 In 1977, after medical school, Rufin went to Tunisia as a volunteer doctor.
 He led his first humanitarian mission in Eritrea, where he met Azeb, who became his second wife.

+he married Ingrid Glowacki at the Embassy of France in Tirana, Albania on 25 April 2025.

 Career

+Diplomacy

+Rufin held a number of diplomatic posts.
+In 1989 he was cultural attaché in Brazil, and in 1993 he became a special adviser in strategic thinking on North-South relations to François Léotard, then Minister of Defence.
+In 2007, he was appointed French ambassador to Dakar.

 Human rights activism

 A graduate of the Institut d'études politiques de Paris (Sciences-Po), in 1986 he became advisor to the Secretary of State for Human Rights and published his first book, Le Piège humanitaire (The Humanitarian Trap), an essay on the political stakes of humanitarian action.

 As a doctor, he is one of the pioneers of humanitarian movement "without borders," for which he has led numerous missions in eastern Africa and Latin America.
 A former vice-president of Médecins Sans Frontières and former president of the non-governmental organization Action Against Hunger.

 Dr. Jean-Christophe Rufin was appointed President of the Sanofi Espoir Corporate Foundation on September 18, 2020.